cunarist/transle/README.md

 Extra features from this template that are not included in original Flutter template are:

 - Convenient app naming and icon generation
-- Conveninet environment variable management
+- Convenient environment variable management
 - Rust integration with ability to use multiple library crates
 - Localization